-We write to urge the U.S. Congress to include at least \$4 billion for nonprofit museums in COVID-19 (coronavirus) economic relief legislation to provide emergency assistance through June.
-In addition, we urge Congress to adopt a temporary "universal charitable deduction" to help incentivize charitable giving which is expected to decline in the months ahead.
-Nationwide, our museums are losing at least \$33 million a day due to closures as a result of COVID-19 and will be in desperate need of significant federal support to maintain jobs, secure our cultural heritage, help to rebuild our nation's tourism industry - and simply to survive the months to come.
+I write to request that the U.S. Senate include at least \$1 billion for the Institute for Museums and Library Services to administer for nonprofit museums in COVID-19 (coronavirus) economic relief legislation to provide emergency assistance through June.
+In addition, I encourage the inclusion of non-profits in programs designed to help businesses continue paying employees, such as payroll tax credits.
+Nationwide, the nation's museums are losing at least \$33 million a day due to closures as a result of COVID-19 and will be in desperate need of significant federal support to maintain jobs, secure our cultural heritage, help to rebuild our nation's tourism industry - and simply to survive the months to come.

-The U.S. museum community (hereinafter referred to as "museums") is robust and diverse, including aquariums, arboreta, art museums, botanic gardens, children's museums, cultural museums, historic sites, history museums, maritime museums, military museums, natural history museums, planetariums, presidential libraries, public gardens, science and technology centers, and zoos.
-The related "museum economy" is vast and is facing an existential threat from the closures required to address the COVID-19 pandemic.
+The U.S. museum community is robust and diverse, including aquariums, arboreta, art museums, botanic gardens, children's museums, cultural museums, historic sites, history museums, maritime museums, military museums, natural history museums, planetariums, presidential libraries, public gardens, science and technology centers, and zoos.
+The related "museum economy" is significant and is facing an existential threat from the closures required to address the COVID-19 pandemic.